OceanSTARLab/FieldFormer/README.md

 # FieldFormer
-Official implementaion for the TSP paper entitled:"FieldFormer: Self-supervised Reconstruction of Physical Fields via Tensor Attention Prior"
+Official implementaion for the paper entitled:"FieldFormer: Self-supervised Reconstruction of Physical Fields via Tensor Attention Prior", published in IEEE Transactions on Signal Processing.